-The City maintains fiduciary funds for the assets of the San Francisco Employees' Retirement System and Health Service System, and manages the investment of monies held in tust to benefit public services or employees.
-As of the end of fiscal year 2004-2005, the net assets of the Retirement System and Health Services System totaled \$13.2 billion, representing an increase of \$1.23 billion in total net assets since June 30, 2004.
+The Holy manufars fouctary funds for the assets of the sain reactions complexes requerinent system and health Service System, and manages the investment of monies held in trust to benefit ubblic services or employees.
+As one of fiscal years 2004-2005, the net assets of the Retirement System and Health Service System totaled \$1.2 billion, representing an increase of \$1.23 billion in total net assets since June 30, 2004.
+This 10.3 percent increase is primarily due to a second year of total net assets since June 30, 2004.
 This 10.3 percent increase is primarily due to a second year of improved performance of the Retirement Trust's investments.
-The Investment Trust Fund's net assets to totaled \$320.5 million, an increase in the assets of \$115.4 million or 56.2 percent since June 30, 2004 due to the increase in addition over withdrawals and distributions to external participants of the fund.
+The Investment Trust Fund's net assets totaled \$320.5 million, an increase in net assets of \$115.4 million or 56.2 percent since June 30, 2004 due to the increase in addition over withdrawals and distributions to external participants of the fund.